noroutine/dust4j/README.md

 **dust.js** is the very nice and ultra-fast JavaScript templating library now chosen and adopted by LinkedIn from over 20 others.

-**dust4j** provides extensible, zero-dependency and non-intrusive automatic on-the-fly compilation for **dust.js** templates for any Java Web Application that adheres Java Servlet specification.
+**dust4j** provides extensible, zero-dependency and non-intrusive automatic on-the-fly compilation of Servlet/JSP output to **dust.js** templates for any Java Web Application that adheres Java Servlet specification.
-If you're not thick from density of buzzwords per character follow me :P

 Features
 --------

-* no dependencies, except Java 6+ and Servlet API
-* independent of any frameworks
+* small and independent
-* provides setters for integration with Spring's DelegatingFilterProxy
+* integrates with Spring's DelegatingFilterProxy
-* extensible, you can configure and implement your own `DustCompilerFactory`
+* extensible
 * integrated internal cache and ETag support
 * configurable

 Requirements
 ------------
-none, except plain Java SDK 6+ and Servlet API
+none, except plain Java SDK 6+, Servlet API and human

 How to use?
 -----------